• Skip to primary navigation

 July 17, 2020 by bolter

-Are a business name, company name and a trade mark all the same thing?
+Are a business name, a company name and a trade mark all the same thing?
 No, not really.
-In short, these three names have different meanings, different uses and are registered in different ways.
+In short, these three names have different meanings, different uses and protections, and are registered in different ways.

 • Business Names

 A business name is the trading name of your business.
-You must register a business name unless you trade under your own name.
+Generally, you must register a business name unless you trade under your own name, or the name of your company or partnership .

 Business names are registered through the Australia Government Business Registration Service or through a private service provider.
-Your business name must meet certain requirements and you can check these requirement out by visiting the ASIC website.
+Your business name must meet certain requirements and you can check these requirements out by visiting the ASIC website.
+While registration of a business name satisfies a legal requirement, a business name registration offers no exclusive rights – only a trade mark registration affords the owner exclusive rights.

 • Company Name